kamalshkeir/korm/Readme.md

 ---
 ### Let [numbers](#benchmarks) speak for themselves
 ## KORM is an Elegant and dead easy to use [ORM](#api-working-with-sql-and-mongo) using generics and network bus, that can handle sql and mongo dbs.
-## It is Composable, you can use it as ORM with internal bus only , or add the Server Bus to it when you want to scale and synchronise your data between multiple KORM, you have full control on the data came in and go out, also the Bus come with built-in , you can check the bus via this [link](https://github.com/kamalshkeir/ksbus)
+## It is Composable, you can use it as ORM with internal bus only , or add the Server Bus to it when you want to scale and synchronise your data between multiple KORM, you have full control on the data came in and go out, you can check the [NetworkBus](https://github.com/kamalshkeir/ksbus)

 #### It come with :